areebaqamar021/html-css-js/README.md

 ## contactForm

 A basic contact form created using HTML and CSS.
 The project includes form validation and responsive design.
-Unused files have been removed to keep the project clean and efficient.

 **Features:**
 - Responsive contact form